-DO NOT remove the following label from your RV: A DANGER ALL PILOT LIGHTS, APPLIANCES AND THEIR IGNITORS (SEE OPERATING INSTRUCTIONS) SHALL BETURNED OFF BEFORE REFUELING OF FUEL TANKS AND/OR PROPANE CONTAINERS.
-FAILURE TO COMPLY COULD RESULT IN DEATH OR SERIOUS INJURY A WARNING DO NOT FILL PROPANE CONTAINER(S) TO MORE THAN 80 PERCENT OF CAPACITY FAILURE TO COMPLY COULD RESULT IN A FIRE OR PERSONAL INJURY.
+ALL PILOT LIGHTS, APPLIANCES AND THEIR IGNITORS (SEE OPERATING INSTRUCTIONS) SHALL BETURNED OFF BEFORE REFUELING OF FUEL TANKS AND/OR PROPANE CONTAINERS.
+FAILURETO COMPLY COULD RESULT IN DEATH OR SERIOUS INJURY.

+A WARNING

+DO NOT FILL PROPANE CONTAINER(S) TO MORE THAN 80 PERCENT OF CAPACITY.

+FAILURE TO COMPLY COULD RESULT IN A FIRE OR PERSONAL INJURY.

 THIS PROPANE PIPING SYSTEM IS DESIGNED FOR USE WITH PROPANE ONLY.
 DO NOT CONNECT NATURAL GAS TO THIS SYSTEM.
+Securely cap inlet when not connected

+GAS TO THIS SYSTEM.
 Securely cap inlet when not connected for use.
 After turning on propane, except after normal cylinder replacement, test propane piping and connections to appliances for leakage with soapy water or bubble solution.
 Do not use products that contain ammonia or chlorine.